chris-greening/spyrograph/_pages/home.md

 {% include feature_row %}

-## Quickstart

-`spyrograph` is designed to be expressive and easy-to-use - simply `import spyrograph` and jump right into drawing elegant, complex shapes in just a few lines of code!

-{% highlight python %}
-from spyrograph import Hypotrochoid

-# Trace a hypotrochoid from 0 to 2pi where
-# the fixed circle radius is 300, rolling circle
-# radius is 200, and the distance from the rolling
-# circle is 100
-hypotrochoid = Hypotrochoid(
-    R=300,
-    r=200,
-    d=100,
-    thetas=np.arange(0, 2*np.pi, .1)
-)
-hypotrochoid.trace(
-    show_circles=True,
-    frame_pause=.05,
-    circle_color="grey"
-)
-{% endhighlight %}

 <p align="center">
   <img src="https://github.com/chris-greening/spyrograph/blob/gh-pages/images/circle_spinning.gif?raw=true" alt="Sample hypotrochoid drawing showing a circle rolling around the interior of another circle drawing a geometric shape" width="410px">
 </p>